bluejellybean/SteamMarketItemPoster/README.md

 Easy and automated item posting onto the steam market!
 --------------------------

-If you have an questions or suggestions please feel free to contact me at alexbarkell@gmail.com
+If you have any questions, suggestions, or bugs please feel free to contact me at alexbarkell@gmail.com

 ---------